BIBA

 • Any damage which happened before the start date of your alloy wheel insurance policy.

-• Any damage which happend afte the end dat of your policy.
+• Any accidental or malicious damage which happend after the end date of your policy.

 • Any damage which happend a result of a motor accident.